 Within the mining industry, companies often provide additional services beyond selling extracted natural resources.
 Some of these value-added services include transportation of goods, technical expertise, and processing.
 When performing these services, companies must determine whether they are acting as principals or agents.

-The revenue recognition guidance outlined in ASC 606 has changed the process by which principal-agent relationships are determined, using fewer indicators than ASC 605.
+The revenue recognition guidance outlined in ASC 606 focuses on indicators of control in determining principal-agent relationships.
 ASC 606 requires substantial judgement when analyzing these contracts, but we will address the principal-agent classification in general terms.
 If the company obtains control of another party’s goods prior to transferring these goods to the customer, the company is acting as a principal.
 When serving as a principal, the company recognizes revenue on the gross contract value.

 If the company merely arranges for another entity to provide services, the company is acting as an agent.
 Some of the indicators that identify when a company is acting as an agent include little responsibility for fulfilling the contract, no inventory or customer credit risk, a lack of pricing power, and compensation via commissions.
 When acting as an agent, the company recognizes revenue on its commission or fee, if one exists.
 Alternatively, the total revenue from the contract will equal the “net” amount after paying the principal for the goods or services.
 For additional information on this topic, see our Principal/Agent Considerations (Gross vs Net) article.